 H.K. political activist detained after arrival in Bangkok

-Hong Kong student activist Joshua Wong was detained by Thai immigration authorities late Tuesday upon arrival at Bangkok's airport, his political party said in a statement released Wednesday.
+Hong Kong student activist Joshua Wong was detained by Thai immigration authorities late Tuesday upon arrival at Bangkok's airport, his political party said Wednesday.

-The statement said Wong, 19, of the now-defunct student group Scholarism, was due to speak on political issues at an event hosted by Chulalongkorn University in Bangkok.
+Nathan Law, chairman of the Demosisto Party and legislator-elect, said Wong, 19, of the now-defunct student group Scholarism, was due to speak on political issues at an event hosted by Chulalongkorn University in Bangkok but is now being held incommunicado.

-The Demosisto Party demanded Wong's immediate release and condemned the Thai government for limiting the activist's freedom.
+"We strongly condemn the Thailand authorities for the containment of Joshua Wong," Law told the press.
+"We haven't been receiving any information from the Thai government and we hope that they could explain why they are now containing Wong, what's his situation and (when) will he be sent back to Hong Kong?"

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.